mbglab/YeastTRN3D/3-Global/README.md

   * ALL_dist.txt
 * Code:
   * 2_linux_All_remote.py
-* Output: (The two output file is too large to be stored here.)
+* Output: (The output file is too large to be stored here.)
   * ALL_remote_dist(50kb).txt

 ### c.
 Analyze the global features